iqbal-lab-org/pandora/README.md

 ### Other installation methods

-We have several other installation methods but please not that **the methods below are just available for releases, and not for pre-releases.**
+We have several other installation methods but please note that **the methods below are just available for releases, and not for pre-releases.**
-There are several improvements and changes in recent pre-releases versions that we could still not unit test properly, and therefore are still marked as pre-releases.
+There are several improvements and changes in recent pre-releases versions that we could not still unit test properly, and therefore are still marked as pre-releases.

 ### Conda

-To install `pandora` through `conda`, run (warning this will install version `0.9.2`):
+To install `pandora` through `conda`, run **(warning: this will install version `0.9.2`)**:
 ```
 conda install -c bioconda pandora
 ```